mell-o-tron/Lambda-Maj7/README.md

 λ-maj7 is a (very much WIP) functional programming language.
 Its interpreter is written in OCaml, while the parsing is done with Lark, and the syntax tree is converted to OCaml through a Python script.

 ## Features
 - The currently available data types are integers, booleans, lists and lambdas.
-I'll very soon add lists and floating point numbers.
-- The operations are represented in pre-fix notation, and most of them are n-ary.
-When I will add lists I'll probably make them binary.
+- The operations are represented in pre-fix notation, and most of them are n-ary (this might change in the future).
 - The functions are all unary, and there is no built-in syntactic sugar for functions of the type `t1->t2->t3`.
 You just have to write:
 ```
 f := lam(x1) => {